 We record calls made to and from our office for quality control and validation purposes.
 This is a very important tool as it enables us to check that calls made by our teams are conducted in accordance with briefing & quality guidelines and the relevant codes of conduct.
 It also enables us to ensure all information captured is full and complete.

-Personal Identifiable Data (PID) is stored for a maximum of 3 years and will deleted after this period unless prior permission has been received (e.g. if you have elected to be a member of one of our panels and complete periodic research for us on an ongoing basis).
+Personal Identifiable Data (PID) is stored for a maximum of 3 years and will deleted after this period unless prior permission has been received e.g. if you have elected to be a member of our interviewing panel, or have joined one of our research panels (and complete periodic research for us on an ongoing basis).

 We work with, and collect data on behalf of, clients both within and outside the EEA so the data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area ("EEA").
 By submitting your personal data, you agree to this transfer, storing or processing.